Delioos/crypto-curious-crusaders/src/content/post/blockChain_UseCases.md

 ---
-title: "Introduction to decentralized finance"
+title: "What are the blockchain use cases ?"
-publishDate: "6 May 2023"
+publishDate: "21 July 2023"
-description: "A brief presentation of decentralized finance.
-What is it?
-Why is it important and how does it work?"
+description: "How the Blockchain will bring fresh air on everyday topics ?"
 tags: ["Blockchain"]
 author: "Delioos"
 ---